When a Friend's Favour Turned Into an IT Emergency

 At this point, I knew something was up.
 I switched platforms, messaged a couple of mutual friends, and confirmed that his account had been compromised.
 Time to go full IT superhero.
 Cue dramatic typing montage.

-We jumped on a call, and my friend—a genius when it comes to designing worlds but not so much at securing them—looked to me for help.
+We jumped on a call, and my friend, a genius when it comes to designing worlds but not so much at securing them.
+He looked to me for help.
 I walked him through the steps:

 Somewhere in the chaos, we started catching up.
 It's funny how easily you can lose touch after university.
 By 3 AM, we'd gone from hacker-busting to reminiscing about the good old days.